MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/xal.md

 ---
-title: Xbox Live Authentication Library (XAL)
+title: Authentication for Mobile Projects Using XAL
 description: The Xbox Live Authentication Library (XAL) is a cross-platform authentication platform for Win32, Android, and iOS. ms.date: 08/30/2018 ms.topic: article